Contexter/FountainAI/Matrix-Bot/Enter the Matrix.md

 ### Security Considerations for API Permissions

-To ensure the FountainAI Matrix Bot is constructive and avoids destructive behaviors, it is crucial to manage the bot's permissions regarding API calls.
-The bot should be allowed to perform only non-destructive actions.
+To ensure the FountainAI Matrix Bot performs non-destructive actions, it is crucial to manage the bot's permissions regarding API calls.
 Here are the recommended permissions for each API:

 1. **Scripts Management**:
    - **Allowed Actions**: `POST /scripts` (create), `GET /scripts` (list), `GET /scripts/{scriptId}` (retrieve), `PUT /scripts/{scriptId}` (update)